Skip to the table of contents

 In accordance with section 54(4) of the Modern Slavery Act 2015, TfW has taken the following steps to ensure that modern slavery is not taking place:

-• Communicated the policy and approach to sustainable and ethical procurement during the bidding process and at all supplier events.
+• Communicated the policy and approach to sustainable and ethical procurement during the bidding process and at supplier events.

 • The Code of Practice of Ethical Employment in the Supply Chain is included at ITT stage of the procurement process, and contracts, and the supply chain is encouraged to sign up.
-Built sustainable and ethical procurement requirements into procurement, contract management arrangements and associated documentation.

 Assessment of our effectiveness